openforge/rock-the-steps-app/README.md

 Libraries are shareable across libraries and applications.
 They can be imported from `@rock-the-steps/mylib`.

-## Development server

-Run `npx nx run rock-the-steps:serve` for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
+Run `nx g @nrwl/angular:component my-component --project=my-app` to generate a new component.

-## Build

-Run `nx build my-app` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests